Hamish Mackie: Career

 In 2013 Mackie landed his most important public commission to date: six life and a quarter-size horses designed to look as though they are galloping through the Berkeley Group Holdings development in Goodman's Fields, in the Whitechapel district of the London Borough of Tower Hamlets, in east London.
 The sculptures were revealed at the end of June 2015 and in 2016, Mackie was awarded the Public Monuments and Sculpture Association's (PMSA) annual Marsh Award for Excellence in Public Sculpture and Public Fountains.

 Mackie's work was exhibited at the opening of the Clarendon Fine Art gallery in Hampstead, London alongside work from prominent contemporary artists, Todd White, Sherree Valentine-Daines and Christian Hook.

 Artistic style

 Mackie's sculptures are distinctive for a highly accurate anatomical core covered by a loose, almost impressionistic skin.
-He is capable of turning his hand to almost any creature, as his extensive range of work reveals.
+His works include a large range of animals.
 This loose style allows him to highlight the differences in, for instance muscle groups, hair texture and even capture character via a careful working of eyes, nose and other defining features.
 His sculpting style is underpinned by a striking sympathy with animal kind.

 He has stated, "Having spent so much time studying wildlife in its natural environment, I've developed a true understanding of animal behaviour".
 Indeed, when in the field in places like Africa and Antarctica, as well as his camera, he will also take plasticine with him.